nepenth/knowledge-base/README.md

 # 📚 Technical Knowledge Base
-# Welcome to Our Technical Knowledge Base!
+# Welcome to Our Technical Knowledge Base

-Welcome to our comprehensive technical knowledge base, carefully curated from valuable insights shared on Twitter.
-This collection brings together 99 expert-vetted items across 15 distinct categories, making it your go-to resource for practical solutions, best practices, and innovative ideas in the tech space.

-Our content has been thoughtfully organized into categories and subcategories to help you quickly find what you need.
-From development methodologies to cloud computing, cybersecurity, AI/ML, and beyond, each item represents a carefully distilled piece of technical knowledge that can be applied to real-world challenges.
-Whether you're a seasoned professional or just starting your tech journey, there's something here for everyone.

-We encourage you to explore our categories at your own pace.
-Each entry has been selected for its practical value and relevance to current technology trends.
-Feel free to dive deep into specific areas that interest you or browse across different categories to broaden your technical horizons.
-Happy learning!
+Welcome!
+We're excited to share this comprehensive collection of technical knowledge with you.
+This curated resource contains 135 expertly selected items across 15 categories, all carefully organized to help you find exactly what you need.

+The content in this knowledge base has been sourced from the best technical discussions on Twitter, bringing you valuable insights and practical solutions in one convenient location.
+Each item has been carefully categorized and tagged to make navigation intuitive and efficient.

+Feel free to explore our 15 categories, each containing related subcategories that break down complex topics into manageable chunks.
+Whether you're looking for quick answers or in-depth explanations, we've structured the content to support both browsing and targeted searches.
+Start by selecting a category that interests you, and dive deeper through the relevant subcategories within.

+# Getting Started
+* Browse categories alphabetically
+* Use the search function to find specific topics
+* Filter items by tags for more focused results

+We hope this resource becomes your go-to reference for technical knowledge!
 ---
 ## 📊 Overview
-- **Total Items**: 99
+- **Total Items**: 135
 - **Main Categories**: 15
 - **Subcategories**: 49
-- **Media Files**: 116
+- **Media Files**: 150
-- **Last Updated**: 2025-04-14 15:19:15
+- **Last Updated**: 2025-04-15 11:55:15

 ---
 ## 🧭 Quick Navigation